ghorwin/BlockMod/readme.md

 ![](BlockMod/doc/Functionality_2019-08-28.gif)

+MasterSim (https://sourceforge.net/projects/mastersim) is an application that uses BlockMod.
+Here you can see some of the more advanced usage and also get ideas about data management.

 ## Goals, Vision and Design Requirements

 Block-based networks are needed for quite a few applications.
 When developing such an application, where users are allowed to create their own networks, you may need the following functionality: